Global Glycyrrhetinic Acid (CAS 471-53-4) Market By Type, By Application, By Segmentation, By Region, and By Country 2026

 Glycyrrhetinic Acid (also known as Enoxolone or glycyrrhetic acid) is a pentacyclic triterpenoid derivative of the beta-amyrin type obtained from the hydrolysis of glycyrrhizic acid, which was obtained from the herb liquorice.
 It is used in flavoring and it masks the bitter taste of drugs like aloe and quinine.
 It is effective in the treatment of peptic ulcer and also has expectorant (antitussive) properties.
 It has some additional pharmacological properties including antiviral, antifungal, antiprotozoal, and antibacterial activities.

-This report contains market size and forecasts of Glycyrrhetinic Acid (CAS 471-53-4) in UK, including the following market information:
+This report contains market size and forecasts of Glycyrrhetinic Acid (CAS 471-53-4) in Italy, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Glycyrrhetinic Acid (CAS 471-53-4) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Glycyrrhetinic Acid (CAS 471-53-4) production and consumption in UK
+This report also analyses and evaluates the COVID-19 impact on Glycyrrhetinic Acid (CAS 471-53-4) production and consumption in Italy

 Total Market by Segment: